Bob Davie (American football): Notre Dame

 Notre Dame's performance on the field was inconsistent from year to year during Davie's tenure.
-Following a 7–6 campaign in 1997 which saw Notre Dame overcome a 2–5 start, the Irish were poised for a major bowl bid with a 9–1 record going into their 1998 season finale against USC when quarterback Jarious Jackson suffered a knee injury on the last play of the LSU game.
-Jackson did not play against the Trojans and Notre Dame, its offense rendered powerless, suffered a 10–0 loss.
-The team had to settle for the Gator Bowl and lost to Georgia Tech to finish 9–3.
-A 5–7 campaign followed in 1999 and the national media began to question Davie's abilities.
+Following a 7–6 campaign in 1997 which saw Notre Dame overcome a 2–5 start, the 1998 Irish were poised for a major bowl bid with a 9–1 record going into their 1998 season finale against USC.
+The Irish led 39-36 with 21 seconds left but were mired in their own territory and had to kill time for four plays because LSU had three timeouts.
+On 4th down with eight seconds remaining, Davie instructed his quarterback Jarious Jackson to scramble around in the end zone before taking a safety.
+Ideally, this would have wound the clock almost to zero, but instead, Jackson suffered a blindsided hit, leading to ligament damage in his right knee.
+Consequently, Jackson did not play against Southern California and Notre Dame, its offense rendered powerless, suffered a 10–0 loss.
+The team had to settle for a Gator Bowl bid and lost to Georgia Tech, finishing the season 9–3.
+A 5–7 campaign followed in 1999, and the national media began to question Davie's abilities.

 In 2000 the Irish bounced back and finished 9–3 once again.
 Newly hired athletic director Kevin White promptly gave Davie a five-year contract extension.
 Within weeks of signing the contract extension, Davie's team lost in the Fiesta Bowl.
 During the next season, Davie presided over the first 0–3 start in Notre Dame history in 2001.
 The Irish won their next three games to even their record, but losses to Boston College, Tennessee and Stanford sealed Davie's fate as the Irish finished 5–6.